TCP offload engine: HBA full offload

 HBA (Host Bus Adapter) full offload is found in iSCSI host adapters which present themselves as disk controllers to the host system while connecting (via TCP/IP) to an iSCSI storage device.
 This type of TCP offload not only offloads TCP/IP processing but it also offloads the iSCSI initiator function.
 Because the HBA appears to the host as a disk controller, it can only be used with iSCSI devices and is not appropriate for general TCP/IP offload.

 TCP chimney partial offload

 TCP chimney offload addresses the major security criticism of parallel-stack full offload.
 In partial offload, the main system stack controls all connections to the host.
-After a connection has been established between the local host (usually a server) and a foreign host (usually a client) the connection and its state are passed to the TCP offload engine.
-The heavy lifting of data transmit and receive is handled by the offload device.
+After a connection has been established between the local host (usually a server) and a foreign host (usually a client), the connection and its state are passed to the TCP offload engine.
+The heavy lifting of data transmission and reception is handled by the offload device.
 Almost all TCP offload engines use some type of TCP/IP hardware implementation to perform the data transfer without host CPU intervention.
 When the connection is closed, the connection state is returned from the offload engine to the main system stack.
 Maintaining control of TCP connections allows the main system stack to implement and control connection security.